 The NCDA Global Career Development Conference was held in Chicago, Illinois, USA, June 30-July 2, 2016.
 The conference program offered a broad range of session topics and research related to best practices and resources to provide innovative, culturally relevant career development services to clients around the world.

 The conference also offered Constituency Group meetings, a Cyber cafe, a First Timer's Meeting, as well as the NCDA party for networking and dancing at Red, White and Boom!
-The kick-off for the conference was the International Guest Reception sponsored by Kuder, Inc. More than 90 guests representing 24 countries were present for celebration and networking!
+The kick-off for the conference was the International Guest Reception sponsored by Kuder, Inc. More than 90 guests representing 24 countries/regions were present for celebration and networking!

 The APCDA membership meeting was held on the opening night prior to the International Reception.
 Marilyn Maze provided an overview of APCDA activities and international conference highlights.
-Attendees then had an opportunity to discuss what they hoped to learn at this year's conference as well as any other issues in their country impacting career development services.
+Attendees then had an opportunity to discuss what they hoped to learn at this year's conference as well as any other issues in their country/region impacting career development services.
 Minutes of that membership meeting are available upon request through Secretary@AsiaPacificCDA.org.